wearefrank/ladybug/CONTRIBUTING.md

 To start a pre-existing build of the Frank!Framework (available as local Maven artifact or on a Nexus server), use the ANT script in the root directory of the Frank!Runner.
 That script loads properties from a file `build.properties` that should be placed in the root directory of the Frank!Runner.
 You can configure `projects.dir` and `project.dir` to reference to your Frank application.
 See the Frank!Runner README for details: https://github.com/wearefrank/frank-runner/blob/master/README.md.

 To build Ladybug and the Frank!Framework locally, you have to work with folders `frank-runner/specials/ladybug` and `frank-runner/specials/iaf-webapp`.
 Both of these directories hold and ANT scripts that can be executed on the command line by `.bat` and `.sh` scripts. `frank-runner/specials/ladybug` runs the Maven build of the Ladybug checkout and applies options you provide in a file `build.properties`, see below.
-Then it delegates to `frank-runner/specials/iaf-webapp`.
+Then it delegates to `frank-runner/specials/iaf-webapp` in case the Frank!Framework participates in your test.

 The ANT script of `frank-runner/specials/iaf-webapp` runs the Maven build of the Frank!Framework and applies options you provide in a file `build.properties`, see below.
 After this, it delegates to the root directory of the Frank!Runner to deploy the Frank!Framework to Apache Tomcat and to start it.